Monterey Institute of International Studies at Soka University of America: Publications

+On May 20, 2016, United Nations Secretary-General Ban Ki-moon delivered his major address on "disarmament and nonproliferation of weapons of mass destruction" at the Irvine Auditorium.

 CNS publishes The Nonproliferation Review, a double-blind peer-reviewed journal discussing the causes and consequences of Nuclear, Chemical, and Biological Weapons as well as their spread.
 It also focuses on different case studies, reports, and book reviews about many topics: weapons programs, treaties and export controls, CBRN terrorism, disarmament, and others.
 The review dates from 1994 to the present and is published in different months of the year.

 The Inventory of International Nonproliferation Organizations and Regimes is a website that provides information related to disarmament, nonproliferation of weapons of mass destruction, and arms control.
 It focuses on treaties, regimes and organizations from different parts of the world that deal with international security topics.

 CNS Analysis and Papers is an online website that provides experts' analyzes of non-proliferation, disarmament, and other related topics.
 Papers are divided according to the regions (Americas, Asia, East Asia, Eurasia/Russia, Europe, Middle East/Africa, South Asia) and are mostly based on current events.

 Additionally, CNS provides the public with tutorials and videos where scholars and experts analyze current events related to non-proliferation.
 The NukeTube Nonproliferation Multimedia Library provides readers with open public online material.